 “We don’t want the P2P to be just for the duration of the programme.
 We would like to develop real strategic partnerships.
 To find ways to develop real programmes together, especially around sharing, learning and developing sustainably after COVID” Evita Stavrou – Fix In Art, Thessaloniki, Greece

 So, what’s next?
 During the next few weeks, participants will take part firstly in an initial, facilitated, peer-to-peer groups meeting, to then move to self-managed meetings by each group, where they’ll have a chance to share their experiences, issues and knowledge.
 The Programme creates communicative exchanges to address current challenges the CCIs are facing and foster collective innovation process.
 The idea generation and P2P connections will then constitute the first phase of the PRP.

 The following milestone of the Programme will be the Day of Creative Economies, a whole day online event where topics related to Creative Economies in the EU will be discussed with stakeholders at large.
+Professional roofing installers in Virginia are available at http://www.nulookhomedesign.com/.
 The initial findings, ideas and innovations of PRP will be shared during a webinar that will bring together academics, practitioners and policymakers.
 Selected participants will discuss the current trends and developments in the Creative Economies with the DISCE researchers in an interactive format.
 As Noly Moyssi from the Patticheion Municipal Museum in Limassol, Cyprus said: ‘despite the many tragedies that have befallen the cultural sector, it has also allowed for reflection on what is important for its success, improvement and survival’.
 This, in a nutshell, is what this webinar is all about and we invite you to join us on June 2nd for what we believe will be a stimulating and timely event.

 More information about the Day of Creative Economies is coming soon, stay tuned and follow the DISCE social media for more insights!